DigitalSlideArchive/ImageDePHI/README.md

 * `delete`: the metadata will not appear in the output file
 * `keep`: the metadata will appear unchanged in the output file
 * `replace`: replace the metadata with a specified value.
 If this is the `action`, additional fields are required.
-* `check_type`: the metadata will appear in the output file if it is of the expected type.
+* `check_type`: This will either keep the metadata if the type matches or delete the metadata if the type does not match.
 Requires additional fields

 ##### `replace` rules
 Require the additional property `replace_with`.
 The value specified by the `replace_with` key will be used to override the metadata in the output image.